 Have Everything Packed and Ready to Go the Night Before

 As mentioned above, last minute packing can add to your stress and magnify it many times over.
 You know where you are going after all, so have everything packed the night before at the very latest.
 There’s nothing more stressful than realising you forgot to pack a swim suit for your trip to the Mediterranean or that you forgot to bring along your heart medications or insulin shots.
+Or your kids won’t be having the right entertainment because you just had to forget to get their favorite children songs on youtube downloaded and ready for offline enjoyment on the trip.

 If you’ve done your homework and have created that checklist, you can quickly gather everything the night before to get it into your luggage or carry-on bags.
 When it comes time to leave for the airport, you can simply pick up your bags, head to the car, and drive away safely knowing you have everything you need for a delightful trip.